Beta (climbing): Origin

-The original use of the term beta in climbing is generally attributed to the late Texan climber Jack Mileski, who climbed predominantly in the Shawangunks during the 1980s and early 1990s (before his murder by his girlfriend).
+The original use of the term beta in climbing is generally attributed to the late New Jersey climber Jack Mileski, who climbed predominantly in the Shawangunks during the 1980s and early 1990s (before his murder by his girlfriend).
 "Beta" is short for Betamax, an early videotape format.
 Reputedly, Mileski had a near photographic recall of many routes in the Gunks and would share said info with his friends while they climbed.

 Onsights and flashes

 When climbers are attempting a graded climbing route for their first time, a distinction is made on whether they complete the route on their first attempt without falling.
 This distinction is further split depending on whether they had prior beta about the route.
 Where they had no beta, their ascent is called an onsight, and where they had prior beta, it is called a flash.

 The climbing media records new grade milestones of onsights and flashes of major sport climbing routes.
 As of 2023, the highest milestone in flashing a route was by Czech climber Adam Ondra who in 2018, became the first-ever climber in history to flash a graded sport climbing route, Super Crackinette.
 As of 2025, the highest milestone for on-sighting a route was set by German climber Alex Megos who in 2013, became the first-ever climber in history to onsight a graded sport climbing route, Estado Critico.
 In 2025, Italian climber Laura Rogora became the first-ever female climber to onsight (Ultimate Sacrifice in 2025) an graded sport climbing route.